valmikikothare/bioplnn/README.md

+**Development for BioPlNN has moved to [FieteLab/torch-biopl-dev](https://github.com/FieteLab/torch-biopl-dev).
+For continued support, please use the version in that repository**

 # BioPlNN: Biologically Plausible Neural Network Package

 **BioPlNN** is a PyTorch package designed to bridge the gap between traditional Artificial Neural Networks (ANNs) and biologically-inspired models.
 It provides modules that allow researchers to: